 Any student identified as an EL, including those students whose parents have opted-out of the language assistance program, is eligible for accommodations during instruction and on any statewide assessment.
-Additionally, students who have been exited from an language assistance program in the past four years and are in "EL Monitoring" status, are eligible for certain accommodations (as needed), detailed in the most recent Testing Accommodations Manual, available at http://bit.ly/2x00vl7.
+Additionally, students who have been exited from a language assistance program in the past four years and are in EL Monitoring status, are eligible for certain accommodations (as needed), detailed in the most recent Testing Accommodations Manual.